nickstenning/annotator-store-py/README.txt

 requried.
 In python >= 2.6 this is part of the standard library (json) but if you have python <= 2.5 install you should install simplejson instead.

+You will also need sqlite and python db connector for it.

 Try out the demo (requires PasteScript):